Pheithar/PasswordGenerator/README.md

 The password is generated using the bash variable **$RANDOM**.

+The default password is generated using random numbers, lowercase and capital letters, but it can be changed using the flags.

 ## Usage

 To generate a password, execute the script ***passwordGenerator.sh*** in one of the following ways: